apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     # Passsword is not needed if Log In via OpenShift is used (default)
     oc extract secrets/openshift-gitops-cntk-cluster --keys=admin.password -n openshift-gitops --to=-
     ```

-2. The resources required to be deployed for this asset have been pre-selected, and you should just need to clone the `mcm-aiops-gitops` repository in your
-    Git Organization if you have not already done so.
-However, you can review and modify the resources deployed by editing the following;
+2. The resources required to be deployed for this asset have been pre-selected, and you should just need to clone the `mcm-aiops-gitops` repository in your Git Organization if you have not already done so.
+However, you can review and modify the resources deployed by editing the following:

      ```
      0-bootstrap/single-cluster/1-infra/kustomization.yaml
      0-bootstrap/single-cluster/2-services/kustomization.yaml